On this page you will learn:

 Criteria for the quality of a side-wall or awning is similar to that of the canopy.
 You’re looking for thickness, which indicates a hard-wearing, quality material that will last.
 Look for small details that indicate workmanship.

-You also need to make sure that your accessories attach will to the main body and this is to do with the strength of the Velcro used to attach them.
+You also need to make sure that your accessories will attach securely to the main body by judging the strength of the Velcro used.
 We use heavy-duty Velcro for this task.

 Can I buy a sidewall from a different place that I bought my gazebo?
 Will it still fit and be secure?